 While traditional gumbo gets its thick texture from making a roux at the start of the recipe, for this vegan interpretation achieves a similar consistency from mixing some mashed yams into your bowl at the very end.
-This recipe includes making your own vegetable stock so it’s super important to maintain a low boil 90 percent of the time to preserve as many nutrients as possible.
+This recipe includes making your own vegetable stock so you can either buy it or make your own using vegetable shavings from previous cooking projects.
+Gradually store any vegetable peels, skins, cores and stems in a produce bag in the freezer so you will have them for this recipe.
+While making the stock it’s super important to maintain a low boil 90 percent of the time to preserve as many nutrients as possible.

 For the Mashed Yams